halocore099/Tierlist-bot/README.md

 - **Waitlist System**: Players join a waitlist with modal registration, region selection, and preferred server info
 - **Region-Based Queues**: Separate queues for EU, NA, and AS regions
 - **Automatic Channel Unlocking**: Players unlock their region queue channel after joining the waitlist
+- **Waitlist Cooldown System**: Players who complete testing are placed on cooldown before they can rejoin the waitlist (configurable, default 30 days)
 - **Tester Management**: Testers can activate/deactivate queues using `/q join` and `/q leave`
 - **Tester Conflict Prevention**: Testers are automatically removed from waitlist/queues as players when they activate as testers
 - **Queue Retention System**: When queues close and reopen, players can confirm they're still active during a grace period
 - **Automatic Ticket Creation**: When a player reaches position 1, a private ticket channel is automatically created
+- **Ticket Submission**: Only testers can submit tickets, which removes players from waitlist and applies cooldown
 - **Persistent Data**: All data (waitlist, queues, tickets) survives bot restarts
 - **Graceful Shutdown**: Data is saved on shutdown, crashes, and periodically
 - **Rate Limiting and Debouncing**: Prevents button spam and reduces API calls